delta-io/delta/PROTOCOL.md

 Field Name | Data Type | Description
 -|-|-
-path| String | A relative path, from the root of the table, to a file that should be added to the table partitionValues| Map[String, String] | A map containing the partition values for this file size| Long | The size of this file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version
+path| String | A relative path, from the root of the table, to a file that should be added to the table partitionValues| Map[String, String] | A map from partition column to value for this file.
+See also [Partition Value Serialization](#Partition-Value-Serialization) size| Long | The size of this file in bytes modificationTime | Long | The time this file was created, as milliseconds since the epoch dataChange | Boolean | When `false` the file must already be present in the table or the records in the added file must be contained in one or more `remove` actions in the same version